owid/sdg-tracker.org/pages/economic-growth.md

 _**By 2020, substantially reduce the proportion of youth not in employment, education or training.**_

+The unemployment rate within young demographics in some countries remains high.
+Promoting the inclusion of youth within the labour force through further education, training or employment will be crucial in improving such trends.
+The chart below shows the share of youth (aged 15-29) who are not in education, employment or training (NEET).

 <iframe src="https://ourworldindata.org/grapher/youth-not-in-education-employment-training" style="width: 100%; height: 600px; border: 0px none;"></iframe>

 ## Target 8.7